Parametrizing superfluid dark matter with rational approximations: Pad e profile for and sound speed suppression

 Now, to find the relationship between $c_s^2$ and $g$ and $\phi(r)$, simply combine Eqs.~\eqref{eq:2} and \eqref{eq:7} to obtain

 which tends towards zero for increasing values of $g>0$ and of the background field, which we recall is described by the previously chosen Pad\'e profile.

-In Figs.~\ref{fig:phi_pade} and~\ref{fig:cs2_pade}, the Pad\'e profile used as a function of distance and the values of the speed of sound, again as a function of distance, are illustrated for different values of the coupling constant $g$, emphasising in particular the difference between a positive and negative value for the latter.
+In Fig.~\ref{fig:pade_profiles}, the Pad\'e profile used as a function of distance and the values of the speed of sound, again as a function of distance, are illustrated for different values of the coupling constant $g$, emphasising in particular the difference between a positive and negative value for the latter.

 It is noteworthy, and rightly so, that acoustic instability occurs for negative values of the coupling constant $g$ of the interaction introduced between the SFDM condensate field and the background field: in fact, in this situation, this interaction would be repulsive between the fields under consideration, thus suppressing perturbations with a consequent decrease in clustering events.
 Let us focus now on the functional trends for sound speed that we obtain in the SFDM core with the addition of the aforementioned coupling with the introduced scalar field: if we consider the well-known gravitational lensing effect, we find inhomogeneous dark matter bubbles, which is currently unjustified, since if dark matter were to interact weakly and only gravitationally, as is currently believed, the dominant symmetry should be the central one.
 Furthermore, it is typically observed that the brightest regions, i.e. those composed of a greater number of baryons, also have more dark matter\footnote{In this regard, there is one important exception to note, namely dwarf galaxies.}.